Inyanyanel/Supermarket_Sales_Dashboard/README.md

   - Each branch need to adopt its top selling category into a respective flagship outlet to bost sales.
   - Profit margin need to be slightly slashed to 4% to reduce the price in order to try boost sales in the last three quarters.

+#### Limitations
+  - Few outliers were recognised and removed reducing the data size.